-Knowing that eating after dinner isn't completely off limits doesn't mean you should scarf down a plate of loaded nachos before calling it a night, but if you need to eat something before bed, make sure to make the right choices by avoiding foods that can impair your quality of sleep.
-As a rule, avoid any spicy foods, citrus fruits, tomato sauce, and other foods that cause indigestion and possibly heartburn as well.
-In addition to spicy foods, fatty foods will also hinder your ability to get a good night's rest since they are harder on your digestive system, and therefore making it more difficult to sleep.
-Opt for small snack portions (200 calories or less) of easily digestible foods instead.
+We know scarfing down an entire plate of loaded nachos or pint of ice cream before calling it a night isn't the way to go, but if you need to eat something before bed, make sure you choose foods that don't impair your quality of sleep.
+As a rule, avoid any spicy foods, citrus fruits, tomato sauce, and other foods that cause indigestion or heartburn.
+Fatty foods will also hinder your ability to get a good night's rest since they are harder to digest.
+Avoid huge meals that take a lot of energy to digest, and opt for small snack portions (around 150 calories or fewer) of easily digestible foods instead.